 Before I share with you what you need to do about making your goals a reality, let's talk about why so many goals and New Year's resolutions don't get completed.

-I can sum it up really quick for you.
+I can sum it up real quick for you.

 Loss of motivation.